craftybones/pairing_vis/ENV.md

 * GITHUB_TOKEN - the github token you want to use to authenticate
 * SERVE_DATA_LOCAL - a flag to tell the serve to use data locally, which it will then attempt to serve from public/data
 * SECRET - the secret key used to encrypt the file pointed to by PAIR_MAP
+* INTERVAL - the number of seconds between being able to trigger a github fetch.
+At least INTERVAL seconds need to have passed between two github fetches for a trigger to work again